United States Army Signal Corps

-The United States Army Signal Corps (USASC) is a branch of the United States Army that creates and manages communications and information systems for the command and control of combined arms forces.
-It was established in 1860, the brainchild of Major Albert J. Myer, and had an important role in the American Civil War.
-Over its history, it had the initial responsibility for portfolios and new technologies that were eventually transferred to other U.S. government entities.
+The United States Army Signal Corps (USASC) is a branch of the United States Army, responsible for creating and managing communications and information systems for the command and control of combined arms forces.
+It was established in 1860 by Major Albert J. Myer who played a significant role during the American Civil War.
+It has the initial responsibility for portfolios and new technologies that are eventually transferred to other U.S. government entities.
 Such responsibilities included military intelligence, weather forecasting, and aviation.

 Mission statement

-Support for the command and control of combined arms forces.
+Provides support for the command and control of combined arms forces.
 Signal support includes network operations (information assurance, information dissemination management, and network management) and management of the electromagnetic spectrum.
-Signal support encompasses all aspects of designing, installing, data communications networks that employ single and multi-channel satellite, tropospheric scatter, terrestrial microwave, switching, messaging, video-teleconferencing, visual information, and other related systems.
-They integrate tactical, strategic and sustaining base communications, information processing and management systems into a seamless global information network that supports knowledge dominance for Army, joint and coalition operations.
+Signal support encompasses all aspects of designing and installing data communications networks that employ single and multi-channel satellite, tropospheric scatter, terrestrial microwave, switching, messaging, video-teleconferencing, visual information, and other related systems.
+They integrate tactical, strategic and sustaining base communications, as well as information processing and management systems into a seamless global information network that supports knowledge dominance for Army, joint and coalition operations.